dward2/BME547/Assignments/TSHTestDataConversion/README.md

 on which your code will be graded will have different data and a different number of patients.
 So, your code must be flexible enough to handle files of different sizes.
-* From the TSH results from each patient, diagnose whether the patient has:
+* From the TSH results from each patient, assign one of the following diagnoses to the patient as follows:
   + "hyperthyroidism" as defined by any of their tests results being less than 1.0,
   + "hypothyroidism" as defined by any of their test results being greater than 4.0, or
   + "normal thyroid function" as defined by all of their test results being